Innkeeping/vite-react-ts-tailwind-daisy-tanstack-router/README.md

+Additionally this template has [Tailwind CSS](https://tailwindcss.com/) with PostCSS and [Daisy](https://daisyui.com/).
+It has a Navbar component from Daisy.
+Tailwind.config is ready to go.

+This template also has [Tanstack-Router](https://tanstack.com/router/latest).
+It has routing setup with hashrouting.
+A home index page and page1 are created.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.